Skip to main content

 Tutorial

 This tutorial will guide you through the installation and configuration of WeSQL.
 In this series of tutorials, we will use containers to run WeSQL, as containers make the packaging and distribution of WeSQL very simple.
-Additionally, the containers include scripts to automate certain operations.
+Additionally, the containers include scripts to save manual operations.

 If you're a hardcore enthusiast, you can try compiling WeSQL from source and running it using the compiled binaries.
 For that, refer to the section The Hardest Way.

-The sixth example runs WeSQL on AWS EKS.
+• The third example runs WeSQL on AWS EKS.
 You will need an EKS cluster with at least three nodes.
 In this example, we will showcase WeSQL’s serverless capabilities.
 Currently, WeSQL’s serverless functionality relies on Kubernetes.
 For more information, refer to the Serverless technical documentation.